 How can I check my Equifax credit score for free?

 Borrowell was the first Canadian company to offer free credit scores and reports through Equifax.
 They currently serve more than 1 million members.

-When you sign up for this service, you receive a monthly credit score and report update.
+When you sign up for this service, you receive a weekly update of your credit score and report.

 How does Borrowell make money?
 By promoting financial products such as loans and credit cards to their users.
 You are not obliged to apply for these products, however, if you do, the lender or credit card issuer pays them a referral fee.

 Is Borrowell Safe?
 As per their website, they do not “disclose, trade, rent, sell or otherwise transfer your personal information without your consent.”
 They use bank-level 256-bit encryption to secure your data.

 Mogo is a Canadian fintech that offers free Equifax credit scores among other products.
 They do not provide credit reports.